Mandated Timeframe for Breach Reporting and/or Consumer Notification

 The business or person providing notifications must offer identity theft prevention and mitigation services to each affected person at no cost for at least 12 months.

 California law grants customers injured by violation of the law the right to institute a civil action.
 The business may be enjoined.
+These penalties apply for violation of data protection and data disposal laws too.

 For violations involving patient medical information, the Department of Public Health may assess administrative penalties of $100 per day, to a maximum of $250,000.